-- Attendance (see below) - Progression Apprentices are required to pass the required coursework for all programme modules.
-Condonement and compensation of failure in any year is not permitted.
+- Attendance (see below) - Progression.
+Apprentices are required to pass the required coursework for all programme modules.
+Condonement and compensation of failure in any year is not permitted - Awards (see below)

 Additional Requirements

 The programme requirements listed below are in addition to the University's Academic Regulations: